mongodb/mongo-c-driver/doc/mongoc_client_session_append.rst

 This function appends a logical session id to command options.
 Use it to configure a session for any function that takes an options document, such as :symbol:`mongoc_client_write_command_with_opts`.

+It is an error to use a session for unacknowledged writes.

 Returns
 -------